atharva2109/PingPongGameUsing-HTML5-JS/README.md

 2.JS

 Steps:
-1. Copy both the files and paste into a single folder
+1. Copy both the files and paste into a single folder.
 2. Run html file and that's it!
+3.Use mouse only to control the paddle do no use keyboard.

 =====================================================================================================================================================================================